cooklang/cooklang-org/content/_index.md

 ## iOS app

-[iOS app](/app/) nicely presents your recipe files from iCloud drive and you can use it while cooking or for shopping and meal planning.
+[iOS app](/app/) created to assist you while cooking, shopping and meal planning.
+You organise recipe files on iCloud drive on your Mac and the app will present them.

 ![Recipes](/app/recipes.png)
 ![Recipe](/app/recipe-ingredients.png)